If you’ve ever tried to manipulate the layout of a document by pressing Enter a bunch of times, then you know how difficult it can be to get it right.

 Fortunately, there is a keyboard shortcut for page breaks in Google Docs.

 If you place your cursor at the point in the document where you want the page break, then press Ctrl + Enter on your keyboard, then Google Docs will insert a page break at that location.

-Does your document have page numbers on it, but you would also like to include information about the total number of pages in the document?
+Does your document have page numbers on it, but would you also like to include information about the total number of pages in the document?
 Learn how to add a page count in Google Docs and get page numbers that are of the format “Page X of Y.”

 How to Remove a Google Docs Page Break

-If you have manually added a page break in Google Docs you might need to remove it if the layout of your document changes.
+If you have manually added a page break in Google Docs, you might need to remove it if the layout of your document changes.